• Skip to main content

 419-864-3500

 Transportation for medical purposes only to Delaware and Franklin County, for those age 60 and older.
-Must not have medicaid.
+Must not have Medicaid and/or Passport.

 Volunteer & Educational Resources